Skip to main content

 this.sessionManager.*

-To use sessions in a JS scraper, you first need to initialize the session manager.
-This is done using the init() function.
+To use sessions in a JS scraper, you must first initialize the Session Manager.
+This is done using the init() function

 init() {